wildfoundry/dataplicity-lomond/docs/guide.rst

     pip install lomond --upgrade

-Alternatively, if you would like to install from source, you can check out `the code from Github <https://github.com/wildfoundry/dataplicity- lomond>`_.
+Alternatively, if you would like to install from source, check out `the code from Github <https://github.com/wildfoundry/dataplicity- lomond>`_.

-You may also wish to install `wsaccel`, which is a C module containing optimizations for some websocket operations.
+You may wish to install `wsaccel`, which is a C module containing optimizations for some websocket operations.
 Lomond will use it if available::